 Rebecca grew up in Yorkshire where she attended Bradford College of Art before embarking on a Fine Art Degree at Falmouth College Cornwall.
 The wild Atlantic coastline of childhood holidays on the Isle Arran along with a mixture of memories of the rugged and un-spoilt North Yorkshire moors paved the way to her love of the un-tamed landscape.

-Rebecca now works from her home studio on the Isle of Lewis in the Outer Hebrides where the islands unique geology and dramatic vistas are a constant source of inspiration.
+Rebecca has worked on projects spanning the British isles including the unique island geology of the Outer Hebrides and the dramatic vistas of the South Western edge of Cornwall.
+Place, time ,wilderness and nature remain her constant sources of inspiration .
 Her paintings evoke a sense of the elemental and energetic whilst capturing the essence of human nature in it’s raw and poetic state , She says of her practice ..

-‘My art practice has evolved to become a love letter to both myself and my surroundings.
+‘My art practice has evolved to become a series of painted love letters between my emotional state and my surroundings.
 Constantly adapting and evolving.The landscape endlessly braves the onslaught.
 Surviving and sustaining in order to renew.
 Nothing wasted , just re-invented.

 The delicate balance between vulnerability and strength, inspires my working.
 My engagement with paint is born of an emotional response to a situation, a memory , a place or time .I choose to represent this by placing us as viewers within the wilderness of the natural landscape. '